PearsonEducation/Alarmageddon/doc/index.rst

 .. image:: ../logo.*

 Alarmageddon is a Python monitoring framework for RESTful services, built on top of Requests and Fabric.
+Alarmageddon supports Python 2.7 and Python 3.4+

 The following example GETs www.google.com, and reports to HipChat if the return code is not 200::